wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 In case of unstable network conditions, the ICE restart HTTP PATCH requests and responses might be received out of order.
 In order to mitigate this scenario, when the client performs an ICE restart, it MUST discard any previous ice username/pwd frags and ignore any further HTTP PATCH response received from a pending HTTP PATCH request.
 Clients MUST apply only the ICE information received in the response to the last sent request.
 If there is a mismatch between the ICE information at the client and at the server (because of an out-of-order request), the STUN requests will contain invalid ICE information and will be rejected by the server.
 When this situation is detected by the WHIP Client, it SHOULD send a new ICE restart request to the server.

 ## WebRTC constraints

+In the specific case of media ingestion into a streaming service, some assumptions can be made about the server-side which simplifies the WebRTC compliance burden, as detailed in WebRTC-gateway document {{?draft-ietf-rtcweb-gateways}}.

 In order to reduce the complexity of implementing WHIP in both clients and media servers, WHIP imposes the following restrictions regarding WebRTC usage: